 Skip to main content

-By Clarissa Sinchak, PHR; Director of HR, Young & Associates
+By Clarissa Sinchak, PHR; director of HR, Young & Associates

 It is widely known that performance reviews are key to how your organization can measure individual and, ultimately, company-wide growth and success.
-Performance reviews are not just about measuring what employees have accomplished throughout the year but are also created to identify opportunities to grow, develop, and achieve their full potential through meaningful and intentional conversations with their managers.
+Performance reviews are not just about measuring what employees have accomplished throughout the year but are also created to identify opportunities to grow, develop and achieve their full potential through meaningful and intentional conversations with their managers.
 Additionally, they offer a chance to recognize achievements, identify areas for improvement, and set future goals and objectives.
 However, the real power of performance reviews is evident when core competencies are strategically aligned with your company’s goals.
 In doing so, it ensures that individual employee contributions are recognized and directly tied to the mission and vision of the organization, ultimately fostering a purpose-driven workforce.

 Some common examples of core competencies might include, but are not limited to: